vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 ### Add a Tier-1 Gateway

 The tier-1 logical router must be connected to the tier-0 logical router to get the northbound physical router access.
 The following procedure provides the minimum required configuration to create a tier-1 gateway, which is adequate to successfully deploy the Tanzu for Kubernetes Operations stack.
-For a more advanced configuration, see [NSX documentation](https://docs.vmware.com/en/VMware-NSX/index.html).
+For a more advanced configuration, see the [NSX documentation](https://docs.vmware.com/en/VMware-NSX/index.html).

 1. With admin privileges, log in to NSX Manager.
 1. Select **Networking** > **Tier-1 Gateways**.